-Edwin Vargas is from Lajas, Puerto Rico and is a Korean War Defense Veteran who served at the DMZ during the Cold War.
+Edwin Vargas hails from Lajas, Puerto Rico and served as a Korean War Defense Veteran at the DMZ during the Cold War.
 He enlisted in the military to follow after his father who was in WWII, the Korean War, and the Vietnam War, never expecting to also go to Korea.
-Edwin Vargas describes his first impressions of Korea when he arrived in the 1970s.
+He describes his first impressions of Korea when he arrived in the 1970s.
 Unfortunately, his time of service also included a tragic event when two officers were killed trimming the outpost of trees at the DMZ.
-While serving as commanding officer, Edwin Vargas also had to advocate for one of his KATUSAs who was in an accident.
+While serving as commanding officer, he also had to advocate for one of his KATUSAs who was in an accident.
 He is extremely proud of his service.

 Edwin Vargas gives his first impressions of Korea.
 He explains that while the hot summers did not bother him, he really struggled with the Cold Winter.
-While he didn't have the chance to interact with many people, he recalls that those he met were very friendly.
+While he did not have the chance to interact with many people, he recalls that those he met were very friendly.

 Fighting for a KATUSA

-While he was company commander, Edwin Vargas had to advocate for his KATUSA when the KATUSA accidentally hit a South Korean soldier with a vehicle.
-The soldier was not hurt, but the KATUSA was about to get arrested until Edwin Vargas spoke to the commanding officer for the South Korean Regiment.
-After that, he became very good friends with this commanding officer.
+Edwin Vargas shares that while he was company commander, he took it upon himself to advocate for his KATUSA when the KATUSA accidentally hit a South Korean soldier with a vehicle.
+He explains that the soldier was not hurt, but the KATUSA was on the brink of being arrested until he spoke to the commanding officer for the South Korean Regiment.
+He shares that after the incident, he became very good friends with this commanding officer.

 Korean Axe Murder Incident